Coronavirus Guidance & Resources from FAA

 Guidance and Resources

 The COVID-19 public health emergency has driven extraordinary global efforts to develop an effective and safe vaccine.
-Some of the vaccines in clinical testing are using novel technology, such as mRNA.
-The vaccines produced by Pfizer-BioNTech, Moderna, and Johnson & Johnson have been made available to the American public under an Emergency Use Authorization (EUA) by the Food and Drug Administration (FDA).
+The Novavax and Johnson & Johnson/Janssen vaccines are available to the American public under an Emergency Use Authorization (EUA) by the Food and Drug Administration (FDA).
 Pfizer's Comirnaty and Moderna's Spikevax vaccines are now fully FDA approved.

-After careful review of available data regarding safety profiles, the FAA Office of Aerospace Medicine (AAM) adopts the following policy as both safe and operationally responsive to this unique situation:
+After careful review of available data regarding safety profiles, the FAA Office of Aerospace Medicine (AAM) continues the following policy as both safe and operationally responsive to this unique situation:

-Holders of FAA-issued Airman Medical Certificates or Medical Clearances may receive the Pfizer-BioNTech, Moderna, and Johnson & Johnson COVID-19 vaccines; however, a 48-hour no fly/no safety related duty interval must be observed after each dose.
+Holders of FAA-issued Airman Medical Certificates or Medical Clearances may receive the Pfizer-BioNTech, Moderna, Novavax, and/or Johnson & Johnson/Janssen COVID-19 vaccines; however, a 48-hour no fly/no safety related duty interval must be observed after each dose.
 This policy is applicable to both the initial vaccine doses and booster shots.

-AAM will monitor the patient response to Pfizer-BioNTech, Moderna, and Johnson & Johnson vaccines and may adjust this policy as necessary to ensure aviation safety.
-Additional vaccines will each be evaluated as EUAs are issued.
+AAM continues to monitor the situation and will adjust this policy as necessary to ensure aviation safety.

-The FAA issued a Safety Alert For Operators (SAFO) for safely transporting larger than typical quantities of dry ice to maintain cold temperatures required by some vaccines during shipment.
+The FAA issued a Safety Alert For Operators (SAFO) for safely transporting larger than typical quantities of dry ice (PDF) to maintain cold temperatures required by some vaccines during shipment.
 The SAFO explains how increased volumes of dry ice, a hazardous material, can be safely managed.